2/7/2022

 - Bil-Jac Large Breed Puppy – For pups weighing 50 pounds or more

 Your puppy’s breed and size can also help determine how much food to give them.
 Even though we want to give our pups everything, they need to grow into healthy adult dogs.
 We also need to make sure to not overfeed them.
-Look at the feeding recommendations on the bag to make sure it was made for your type of dog.
+Look at the feeding recommendations on the bag to make sure the food was made for your type of dog.
 A vet can also help you calculate a daily calorie amount based on your puppy’s individual body weight and age.

 Dietary Needs